-During the nine-month period ended September 30, 2018, management determined that certain property and equipment would not be used to generate future cash flows and committed to a plan to dispose of the property and equipment by December 31, 2018.
+During the year ended December 31, 2018, management determined that certain property and equipment would not be used to generate future cash flows and committed to a plan to dispose of the property and equipment by December 31, 2018.
 Management used a market approach to determine the property and equipment's fair value less cost to sell.
 Key assumptions included the cost of similar assets, the impact of customization and unique use.
 The fair value less cost to sell was determined to be \$3,000 which is greater than its value in use.
-The Company recorded an impairment loss of \$178,775 on the property and equipment and reclassified \$3,000 from property and equipment to non-current assets held for sale.
-The property and equipment was sold subsequent to the balance sheet date.
+The Company recorded an impairment loss of \$156,717 on the property and equipment and reclassified \$3,000 from property and equipment to non-current assets held for sale.
+The property and equipment was sold in December 2018.